markfinger/js-host/README.md

   // to say, do not set this to true if your host is open to
   // external connections
   debug: false,
-  // Suppresses console output on errors passed up from services.
+  // Suppresses console output from the internal loggers
-  // This is intended for the test suite
-  logErrors: true,
+  silent: false,
   // If true, the host will write to stdout once it is listening
   // and open to connections
   outputOnListen: true,